auchenberg/kenneth-io/posts/2013-12-09-what-if-you-could-use-chrome-devtools-with-firefox.md

 ---
 layout: post
-title: "What if you could use Chrome DevTools with Mozilla Firefox?"
+title: 'What if you could use Chrome DevTools with Mozilla Firefox?'
 date: 2013-12-09 20:14
 published: true
 comments: true